twbs/blog/src/content/posts/2014/ratchet-2-0-2-released.md

 Download Ratchet right from GitHub or, go to the [project repository](https://github.com/twbs/ratchet).

-<a class="btn-link btn-link-ratchet" href="https://github.com/twbs/ratchet/archive/v2.0.2.zip">Download Ratchet 2.0.2</a>
+<a class="btn-download-link btn-link-ratchet" href="https://github.com/twbs/ratchet/archive/v2.0.2.zip">Download Ratchet 2.0.2</a>

 For a complete list of changes, see the [v2.0.2 milestone](https://github.com/twbs/ratchet/issues?milestone=4&state=closed).